Is Vaping Bad for Your Teeth?

 How to Minimize the Side Effects of Vaping

 Quitting is the best way to protect your teeth from the side effects of vaping.
-However, we know that quitting vaping isn’t easy as it seems, so we have discussed some ways below to minimize the damage from vaping.
+However, we know that quitting vaping isn’t as easy as it seems, so we have discussed some ways below to minimize the damage from vaping.

 • Brushing your teeth twice a day and flossing them daily to reduce your risk of tooth decay.